mikepcw/dgx-offline-images/README.md

 ## A note about checksums
 The `docker save` command does not currently produce bit-reproducible `tar` files (due to differing date modified fields), so each time `docker save` is invoked, the resulting tar has a different checksum.
 Hence, the compressed result also has a different checksum, and the final archive cannot be compared by their checksums directly.

+Also, `xz` and `pixz` by definition do not produce bit-reproducible (albeit compatible) archives.
+So comparing the archive file is meaningless.
+It's much better to verify the contents of the uncompressed (exploded) tarball inside.

 To get consistent checksums, you need to check the exploded tarball with `tar xO` (uppercase 'O').
 The `verify_checksums.sh` script demonstrates how to do this, and should be run immediately after creating compressed `.tar.xz` archives and before distribution.